eddmann/santa-lang-rs/docs/builtins.md

 ### set

-Returns the Set represenation of the given value.

 ```
 set(value)
 ```

+Return the Set representation of the given value.

 === "List"